ashfelloff/site-one/src/content/projects/project-1/index.md

 Now design-wise since this was a virtual initiative, all I had to do was get the word out.
 One way I did this was through an [Instagram post](https://www.instagram.com/p/DBLR5DuPFpT/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)

-We also made these posters featuring my good friend Mayush. (don't search up yourdomain.giistech.club).
+We also made these posters featuring my good friend Mayush. (don't search up yourwebsite.giistech.club).

 ![ysws](/yswsposter.png)